Akodiat/vrMaxIV/README.md

 # oxJenga
 Interactive augmented reality simulation of DNA nanostructures.
-Forked from https://github.com/zoombya/oxJenga/ by Dr. Michael Matthies.
+Forked from https://github.com/zoombya/oxJenga/ by Dr. Michael Matthies and https://github.com/Akodiat/oxJenga.

 Try it out now at https://akodiat.github.io/oxJenga.
 If you have an AR/VR headset, open this URL in the internal web browser and click "START XR".